joncage/ed-scout/README.md

 ## Version History

+### v1.5.1 - Fixed bad packaging of 1.5.0

+* Fixed an oversight where PyInstaller was once again failing to spot a dynamicalyl loaded dependency.

 ### v1.5.0 - Focus hotkey, better sorting, minor fixes

 * Added hotkey (START+Z) to put the scout aobe or hide it behind elite.